markusdosch/essentialmunich/README.md

 - There are a number of Free-TV and Pay-TV channels in Germany
 - Channels like ARD, ZDF, and BR are publicly financed ("Rundfunkbeitrag")
 - There are two large TV groups in Germany: RTL Group, that operates RTL, RTL2, Super RTL, VOX, n-tv, as well as a couple other Pay-TV ones.
 And ProSiebenSat.1, that operates ProSieben, SAT.1, kabel eins, sixx, and ProSieben MAXX.
+- There are a number of local radio stations.
+On state level, the most popular stations are Bayern 1 and Antenne Bayern.
+Bayern 1 (adult contemporary, a bit retro), amongst with its sister-channels Bayern 2 (lots of moderated formats & more niche music), Bayern 3 (adult contemporary with focus on younger adults), Bayern 4 (classic music), and Bayern 5 (news), are publicly financed.
+Antenne Bayern (adult contemporary) is the most popular private channel in Bavaria, and also Germany.
+On city level, popular stations are Gong 96.3, Energy München, Charivari München, and Radio Arabella.

 ### Movies